georgeflanagin/jupyter/README.md

 ### Logging out

-Choose "Shut Down" rather than "Logout."
+Choose "Shut Down" rather than "Logout" on the File menu.
+Why?
+Shutdown will free the CPU and memory you were using *immediately* rather than waiting for the end of the time you requested.